Connect with others who understand.

 Powered By

-Autoimmune hemolytic anemia (AIHA) is a rare immune condition that occurs when your body attacks and destroys healthy red blood cells (hemolysis).
-The destruction of the red blood cells by antibodies causes anemia and can lead to a range of health problems.
-There are multiple treatment approaches for people living with AIHA.
-Generally, AIHA can be well managed, but in some cases it is fatal if not treated.
+Researchers are constantly learning more about autoimmune hemolytic anemia (AIHA).
+This rare immune condition develops when your body attacks and destroys healthy red blood cells (RBCs) in a process called hemolysis.
+The destruction of the RBCs causes anemia and can lead to a range of health problems.
+There are multiple treatment options for AHIA.
+This article will help you understand what treatments are available to help you or a loved one living with AIHA.

 What Medications Can Manage AIHA?

-If your AIHA symptoms are mild, treatment may not be needed, and your health care provider may closely monitor your red blood cell levels.
-Medications are often prescribed for people with AIHA when symptoms are more severe or if the red blood cells are being destroyed rapidly.
+If your AIHA symptoms are mild, you may not need treatment, and your health care provider may closely monitor your RBC levels.
+Medications are often prescribed for people with AIHA when symptoms are more severe or if the RBCs are being destroyed rapidly.

 Targeted Therapies

-Targeted therapies are medications that only block or affect specific cells or molecules in the body.
+Targeted therapies only block or affect specific cells or molecules in the body.
 Because these drugs only target certain cells, they may cause fewer side effects.
+Many targeted therapies for AIHA are a type of biologic called monoclonal antibodies — immune proteins made in a lab that attach to a target on specific cells.

 Corticosteroids

-This medication is commonly prescribed to people living with warm AIHA, but its effectiveness is less clear in people with cold AIHA.
-Corticosteroids are often started at a high dose and then slowly reduced over a period of weeks or months.
-The medication can be given with other therapies such as rituximab.
-Corticosteroids used to treat warm AIHA include prednisone, prednisolone, methylprednisolone, and dexamethasone.
+Corticosteroids are often started at a high dose and then slowly reduced over weeks or months.
+The medication can be given with other therapies, such as rituximab.

 Erythropoiesis-Stimulating Agents